Discreetly Fit Training Guidelines

 When you elevate your contraction to its peak, concentrate on further maximising the lifting and closing actions of the muscle.
 Always aim to improve your maximal contraction.
-(Still, remember to start of gently to ensure correct muscle recruitment.)
+(Still, remember to start off gently to ensure correct muscle recruitment.)

-This is as equally important part of your training as the contraction phase.
+This is an as equally important part of your training as the contraction phase.
 The minimum duration of the relaxation where indicated is two slow, deep rib opening breaths.
 Relax a little longer if it feels right or your muscles need extra time to fully let go.
 Focus on releasing and letting go in your pelvic floor, even in the deeper layers.

-Endurance work can be challenging, however it is relatively easy to strengthen.
+Endurance work can be challenging, however, it is relatively easy to strengthen.
 If your contraction releases by itself during endurance work, or your muscles wanting to let go don’t give up!
 Pick them up again and encourage your muscles to work for the entire 6 seconds.
-Eventually they will strengthen up and oblige to your request.
+Eventually, they will strengthen up and oblige to your request.